ACA was designed for those who want an expert level understanding of using a Windows 10 PC and the most current versions of MS Office.

 Students are shown how to set-up and configure a Windows 10 PC, manage files on a network, protect data and keep the system updated.

-Participants then proceed to MS Word or Excel then PowerPoint, followed by an Introduction to Web Development and IT Security.
+Participants then proceed to MS Word or Excel then PowerPoint, followed by MS Access Fundamentals and then an Introduction to Web Development.

-Elective options include; MS Access Fundamentals, IT Project Management, Crystal Reports, plus an Introduction to Business and Technical Communication.
+Elective options include: IT Project Management, Crystal Reports, and IT Security, plus an Introduction to Business and Technical Communication.

 Graduates of the ACA Associate Certificate may also choose to continue on to the Applied Web Development, AWD Associate Certificate.